yanxke/Arduino-Ethernet-Icmp/README.md

 I also added some example if you want to use some DHCP using the Ethernet Library.
 Feel free to ask, create issue, pull request or make fork repository if you want.

+## Issue

+- Some memory leakage warning found if using Ethernet Library Version 2.0.0, try using newest version of Ethernet Library on Github

 ## Github Related Issues Link

 [https://github.com/arduino-libraries/Ethernet/issues/105](https://github.com/arduino-libraries/Ethernet/issues/105)